How to Enable or Disable Services on Boot in Linux Using chkconfig and systemctl Command?

-How to Check the current run level
+How to Check Current System run level Information?

 Use the following systemctl command to verify which run-level you are in.
 Still “runlevel” command works with systemd, however runlevels is a legacy concept in systemd so, i would advise you to use systemctl command for all activity.